edwardsta/Data-Science-Portfolio/README.md

 ## Contents

 ### Natural Language Processing
+* [Deep Learning Sentiment Classifier, RNN-LSTM:](https://github.com/edwardsta/sentiment-classifier-rnn-lstm) Predict the sentiment, positive or negative, of a movie review using a deep learning binary classifier.
+The sentiment classification task is accomplished using a recurrent neural network (RNN) with long short term memory (LSTM) architecture.
+Python, Keras, Tensorflow.

 ### Machine Learning
 * [Simple linear regression:](https://github.com/edwardsta/simple-linear-regression) A supervised learning problem using gradient descent to optimize the cost function J(θ).
 Predictions of profit are made for a food truck company based on the population of the cities where they may wish to operate a new franchise.